unity3d-jp/MeshSync/Documentation~/ProjectSettings.md

 | **Allow public access**  |     Allows public access to MeshSync.
 By default, this setting is turned off, and only computers in local network     (127.0.0.1, 10.0.0.0/24, 192.168.0.0/16 or 172.16.0.0 to 172.31.255.255) can connect to MeshSync. |

-Please refer to [MeshSyncServer](MeshSyncServer.md)'s documentation for more details on these settings.
+Please refer to [MeshSyncServer](MeshSyncServer.md)'s documentation for more details on the other settings.

 ## Scene Cache Player